How to Plan a Trip to Palmerston, Cook Islands

 Palmerston might have been sighted by Captain James Cook in 1774 and is responsible for naming the atoll, but it was William Marsters who was the first to settle here.
 William Marsters was an Englishman from Gloucester, a carpenter and barrel-maker, who arrived on the island in 1863 with two Polynesian wives (a third would come later) and a determination to populate the island.

 Some years later, he had 23 children living between his three wives, each wife with her own village.
-Today, there are thousands of “Marsters” living across Rarotonga and New Zealand, while everyone remaining on the island trace back their lineage to the “original” William Marsters.
-It may be important to note that marriage within the family group is prohibited…
+Today, there are thousands of “Marsters” living across Rarotonga and New Zealand, while everyone remaining on the island traces back their lineage to the “original” William Marsters.
+It is worth noting that marriage within the family group is prohibited…

 A Travel Guide to Palmerston, Cook Islands